0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 ## HTTP methods explained

-Let's take a break from coding and understand what do they do and what's the success and error status, so that it would be easy for debugging 😎
+Let's take a break from coding and understand what do they do and what's the success and error status so that it would be easy for debugging 😎

 ### GET

-**What it does**: Request data from an specified resource
+**What it does**: Request data from a specified resource

 **Successful response**: 200 OK